haayedaslam/ATC-Simulator/README.md

 # ATC Simulator

-## Air Traffic Control (ATC) Simulator for my A-Level Computer Science NEA project
+## Air Traffic Control (ATC) Simulator – A-Level Computer Science NEA project

 ### Description:
 Air Traffic Control is notorious for being one of the most stressful jobs in the world,